 There you have it!
 The feed is now live and completely responsive.

-Clicking on a specific post opens up the image in a lightbox with the caption and like count showing in the sidebar.
+Clicking on a specific post opens up the video in a lightbox.

 Videos are some of the most engaging types of content out there, and showcasing them on your website lets you make the most of the content you produce.